Highly efficient and indistinguishable single-photon sources via phonon-decoupled two-color excitation: Population inversion of a bulk quantum dot

-The spectral component of the driving laser at the exciton frequency, which scales as $e^{-\eta^2/4}$, becomes smaller when moving to larger values of $\eta$.
+The spectral component of the driving laser at the exciton frequency, which scales as $e^{-\eta^2/4}$, is smaller at larger $\eta$.
 Here, richer physics is observed in the exciton population.
-Rabi oscillations along the diagonal become progressively slower --- one full oscillation is visible in Fig.\ \ref{fig:1}b, while almost no oscillations are observed in Figs.\ \ref{fig:1}c and \ref{fig:1}d.
-At the same time, new bright spots exhibiting $P_X = 1$ emerge at $\Theta_b \ne \Theta_r$, symmetrically disposed with respect to the diagonal.
-They have nothing to do with direct resonant excitation, and are characteristic features of the dichromatic pumping scheme \cite{Koong2021}.
-We notice that the distance of such sweet spots from the origin increases with increasing $\eta$.
-Such a distance is roughly linked to the total power provided by the laser pulse, which scales as $\sim (\Theta_b^2 + \Theta_r^2) / t_p$.
-Therefore, a trade-off between larger values of $\eta$ --- ensuring low spectral overlap of the laser pulse with the exciton frequency --- and lower values to minimize the power is necessary.
-We choose here to work with $\eta = 6$, for which the laser spectral component at $\omega_X$ is $e^{-6^2/4} \approx 1 \cdot 10^{-4}$ relatively to its peak value.
+Rabi oscillations along the diagonal become progressively slower --- one full oscillation is visible in Fig.\ \ref{fig:2}b, while almost no oscillations are observed in Figs.\ \ref{fig:2}c and \ref{fig:2}d.
+At the same time, new bright spots exhibiting $P_X = 1$ emerge at $\Theta_b \ne \Theta_r$, which are not due to direct resonant excitation \cite{Koong2021}.
+Their distance from the origin increases with $\eta$ and is linked to the total power provided by the laser pulse, which scales as $\sim (\Theta_b^2 + \Theta_r^2) / t_p$.
+Therefore, a trade-off between larger values of $\eta$ --- ensuring low spectral overlap of the laser with the exciton frequency --- and lower values to minimize the power is necessary.
+We use $\eta = 6$ in the following, for which the laser spectral component at $\omega_X$ is $e^{-6^2/4} \approx 1 \cdot 10^{-4}$ relatively to its peak value.

 We analyze now the performance of the dichromatic driving at $\eta=t_p \delta=6$ in the presence of phonon-induced dissipation, focusing on the case of GaAs as host material.
-To this end, we adopt a master equation formalism within the weak-coupling approximation \cite{Nazir2016}, whose implementation is detailed in Ref.\ \cite{SM}.
-The reduced density operator is determined by solving
+The QD couples to a phonon environment --- represented by $H_\Env = \sum_k \hbar \nu_k b^\dag_k b_k$ --- through the interaction Hamiltonian